Why Do We Have a Marathon on Patriots’ Day?

 If you’re not from Massachusetts, Connecticut, Maine—or even Wisconsin—you may not be familiar with the Patriots’ Day holiday.
 In Massachusetts and Maine, this is a holiday that is celebrated on the third Monday of April (April 19th, elsewhere).
 But why?
-The reason lies with two of the most famous and important battles in American history.
+And why is the Boston Marathon held on Patriot’s Day?

 What Is Patriots’ Day?